Test in production without watermarks.

 Imports IronPPT.Models

-' Loading in our presentation file
+' Loading an existing presentation file

 Private ppt = New PresentationDocument("output.pptx")